-Part of the introduction of the so-called “Flex-wet” (Act to simplify of company law), was the introduction of the one-tier board.
-This Anglo-Saxon management model (also called one-tier model) has mainly been used in the US and the UK but is slowly becoming common place in The Netherlands as well.
-For companies whose ambitions cross the border of The Netherlands the possibility to opt for this management model is interesting and valuable.
+Part of the introduction of the so-called “Flex-wet” (Act to simplify company law), was the introduction of the one-tier board.
+This Anglo-Saxon management model (also called one-tier model) has mainly been used in the US and the UK but is slowly becoming commonplace in the Netherlands as well.
+For companies whose ambitions cross the border of the Netherlands the possibility to opt for this management model is interesting and valuable.
 Multinationals such as Unilever and KLM have already adopted the one-tier board model.

 The disadvantage, however, is that a more active interference of the non-executive directors could lead to an increased risk of liability.
 The non-executive board is as a whole liable.
 There is a collective directors’ liability.
 There will be fewer reasons for exculpation when the interference increases.